Owing money or falling behind on repayments can be stressful. The good news is there are steps you can take to relieve the financial pressure.

 Tally these up, then compare money in and money out.

-If you have more money going out than coming in — or if your expenses are higher than you'd like them to be — it's time to make some choices.
+If you have more money going out than coming in — it's time to make some choices.
 Think about what are:

 - 'needs' (can't do without)